fls-bioinformatics-core/galaxy-tools/macs21/README.rst

     <tool file="macs21/macs21_wrapper.xml" />

-You will also need to install MACS 2.1.0:
+You will also need to install MACS 2.1.0 and its dependencies:

 - https://pypi.python.org/pypi/MACS2